-Effective January 1, 2021
+Effective January 1, 2021 Applies to all Carolina University Students

 GENERAL

 GENERAL INFORMATION

 Carolina University rules, regulations, and policies applicable to students are published in the Student Guide and other student-related publications.
 Because the Student Policies and Procedures and other student-related publications may be revised semester to semester, it is the responsibility of the student to obtain revisions from the Dean of Students office.
 Most of these publications can be found on the CU website, or a student may contact the Dean of Students office (336-714-7974) for assistance in obtaining copies of these publications with the latest revisions.